The Out About Scotland Guide to the 7 Best Attractions in Scotland that Avoid the Tourist Crowds

 I love visiting Scottish tourist attractions.
 You’ve probably already figured that out by the fact that I’ve created an entire website about Scotland’s attractions, but believe me, you’ve no idea how much I actually love getting out and about in Scotland.
 No, when I say I love visiting Scotland’s attractions I mean I really love it.
 Like, properly love it.
 Almost in a wrong kind of way.

 But there’s a downside to a country having all these amazing tourist attractions.
 The tourists.
 Now I’m not including you in any negative sentiments I have when it comes to tourists in Scotland, but let’s be honest with each other here.
 Tourists are annoying as hell.
 They irritate me in ways that I know I shouldn’t allow them to, but I just can’t help it.
 They’re just there.
 All the time.
 Everywhere you go.
-Getting in the way and poking me with their bloody god-awful selfie sticks and pushing to the front of queues and talking too loudly and stopping suddenly in front of me to take photos and just behaving in a way that’s not how we do things around here.
-Basically, they’re just like me when I’m on holiday.
+Getting in the way and poking me with their selfie sticks while pushing to the front of queues, or talking too loudly and stopping suddenly in front of me to take photos, and generally behaving in a way that’s just not-how-we-do-things-around-here.
+Basically, they’re exactly like me when I’m on holiday abroad.

 The number of visitors coming to Scotland’s shores has exploded in the last few years and shows absolutely no sign of letting up, which is actually great for the country because the amount of money they bring with them is nothing short of staggering.
 Last years (2017) tourist numbers were absolutely gob-smacking, and maybe a little bit scary as well, and 2018 already looks like it’s going to blow those figures out of the water.
 In 2017 alone, tourism figures (from the official Visit Scotland website) in Scotland were:

 - Amount spent in GBP by international visitors – £2.3 Billion